vnakayama/grade_eletronica/README.md

 Now simply access localhost:8000/

-The project is responbile, so feel free to use it on mobile.
+The project is mobile friendly.

 ## Customization